dinesvlarsen/ssg-politician-party/README.md

 ## **My process**

 I started with getting a general picture of what pages I'd need by checking other Norwegian politician party sites, mostly arbeiderpartiet.no and hoyre.no.
-And kept these sites close so I could reference back to them when needed.
+And kept referencing back to them when needed.

-After getting a general picture of how the sites are set up, I decided to make some sketches in figma, where I pasted the requirements and set up a list of the general pages I'd need like:
+After getting a general picture of how other political sites are set up, I decided to make some sketches in figma, where I pasted the requirements and set up a list of the general pages I'd need like:

 - Landing page
 - About the party page